mmaxin/hide-and-seek-game/rules.md

 > Hiders score points by including Doors, Signs, and Roads in the photo.

+> Please send "DOOR", "SIGN", and/or "ROAD" with your photo to indicate which features you included!

-- *Up to 12 points can be earned per photo (door, sign, AND road).
+- *Up to 12 points can be earned per photo (for a door, a sign, AND a road).
 Up to 48 points can be earned per game (4 rounds).*

+- *You're welcome to do the math during the game, but honestly just give me "DOOR SIGN ROAD".

+- *Yes, this is all fully subjective to what Jo decides counts.
+Assume I'm unconvinced by your shenanigans!*

 > Hiders score points *once* for each unique feature they include in their photos.